richelbilderbeek/babette_article/cover_letter/cover_letter.md

 Dear Editor,

-Please consider our manuscript “babette: BEAUti 2, BEAST2 and Tracer for R” for publication in Methods in Ecology & Evolution.
+Please consider our manuscript "babette: BEAUti 2, BEAST2 and Tracer for R" for publication in Methods in Ecology & Evolution.

-Ecological limits to diversification are currently widely studied, and hotly debated (see for instance two contrasting opinion papers published in a recent issue of the
-American Naturalist: Harmon & Harrison 2015, Rabosky & Hurlbert 2015,
-both cited in our manuscript).
-A few years ago two of the authors of the current submission co-developed a method to detect diversity-dependence in diversification from molecular phylogenies, and to estimate the parameters (speciation, extinction, carrying capacity) underlying these dynamics.
-This method has since been employed to argue for diversity-dependence in various clades.
-However, the reliability of these tests (i.e. whether they correctly infer diversity-dependent or diversity-independent diversification dynamics) and the accuracy of their inferences remain largely unknown.
-Here we conduct an extensive simulation study to address these issues.
-We find severe biases in parameter estimates, the direction of which differs depending on the conditioning applied to the likelihood procedure (i.e. on crown age, tree size, or both).
-For the most unbiased approach (dual conditioning), we find large uncertainty in parameter estimates.
-Furthermore, regarding model selection reliability we arrive at the important conclusion that standard model selection tools are inappropriate.
-On the basis of these results we recommend the use of a bootstrap approach that resolves this issue and simultaneously leads to an estimate of parameter uncertainty, illustrating this approach for the diversification of Dendroica warblers.
+BEAST2 is one of the most widely used phylogentic software tools.
+One of the likely causes for its success is that it is accompanied with some programs that have a user-friendly graphical user interface.
+However, when doing an intensive theoretical exploration, with thousands of DNA alignments and/or model settings, a workflow of graphical user interfaces would be repetitive, plain dumb or impossible.

+This manuscript describes `babette`, an R package that solves this problem.
+There have been many partial solutions to work with BEAST2 from R.
+Next to the partial solutions cited in this manuscript, there are many more (uncitable) code snippets that automate part of the BEAST2 workflow.
+`babette` unifies this scattered landscape of partial BEAST2 solutions, as it is the first R package that offers a complete end-to-end workflow to work with BEAST2 from R. This manuscript gives the reader an idea of the scope and ease of use of `babette`, thanks to the examples supplied.

-We believe that our manuscript has important consequences for many studies performing diversification analyses and should therefore appeal to a wide audience.
+We believe that our manuscript helps increase the joy and thoroughness of future studies within phylogentics and should therefore appeal to a wide audience.
 Hence, we feel that Methods in Ecology & Evolution is the ideal platform for our manuscript.

 Kind regards,

-Richel Bilderbeek and Rampal S. Etienne
+Richèl J.C.
+Bilderbeek and Rampal S. Etienne